electricbookworks/sacoronavirus-link/README.md

 If you have feedback or changes, please log an issue or a pull request.

 This plugin was created by [Electric Book Works](https://electricbookworks.com) with design by [Hybrid Creative](https://hybridcreative.co.za).
+The Wordpress plugin was created by [The Lateral Alternative](https://www.lateral.co.za).